Trademark registrations are one of the easiest and cheapest ways to protect a business. Today we delve into the basics of this area of law.

 So what are the action steps for you?

-- Firstly, work out what brands in your business are important now, or may be in the future so that’s our first: a brand check for you.
+- 1. Work out what brands in your business are important now, or may be in the future so that’s our first: a brand check for you.

-- Number two, check if you have protected these brands, and when I talk about brands I might be talking about your company names, your business names and any particular product or service lines that you’re operating under a brand name.
+- 2. Check if you have protected these brands, and when I talk about brands I might be talking about your company names, your business names and any particular product or service lines that you’re operating under a brand name.

-aren’tprotected do a quick assessment for yourself to see if they’re capable of protection and you can do that using the guideline that I said you can download fromthe show notes.
+- 3. If these brand aren’t protected do a quick assessment for yourself to see if they’re capable of protection and you can do that using the guideline that I said you can download from the show notes.

-- And fourthly, protect them, protect them through registration in jurisdictions that are relevant to you.
+- 4. Protect them, protect them through registration in jurisdictions that are relevant to you.

 Okay, great!
 So quick recap today, what did we talk about: